nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing total summary of income : `view -i [MONTH]`

-1. View a summary of all income <br>
+1. View a summary of all income
     * Examples: `view -i`
     * Expected: A summary of total income earned: `Total amount earned: $125.30`
 2. View a summary of all income the specified month